Top things to do in Edinburgh

 • Best for: In-depth whisky education inside The Scotch Whisky Experience

-These immersive, expert-led tours focus entirely on Scotch whisky.
+These expert-led tours focus entirely on Scotch whisky.
 You’ll explore production, maturation, regional styles, and guided tastings in an interactive setting.

 Options: